-The District's management evaluated its June 30, 2018 financial statements for subsequent events through December 4, 2018, the date the financial statements were available to be issued.
-Management is not aware of any subsequent events that would require recognition or disclosure in the financial statements.
+The District's management evaluated its June 30, 2019 financial statements for subsequent events through November 1, 2019, the date the financial statements were available to be issued.
+Management is not aware of any subsequent events, other than the one discussed below, that would require recognition or disclosure in the financial statements.